EquinoxeStudios/BabyNoiseGenerator/README.md

 - Default levels are set to ~47 dB SPL (well below the 50 dB SPL recommendation)
 - LUFS monitoring ensures consistent loudness across devices
 - Visual alerts when settings exceed recommended levels
+- Automatic safety gain reduction when threshold is exceeded
 - Use in conjunction with proper sleep practices and monitoring

 ## License